The topology of Calabi-Yau threefolds with Picard number three: Components of the positive index cone for real ternary cubics

-Our technique for ruling out such a hybrid component $P^\circ$ containing the \Kahler cone is as follows; in the remaining sections of the paper, we prove the following result in the various cases for the elliptic curve.
-In the light of this combined with Proposition 1.7, the only conclusion then is that $P^\circ$ cannot contain the \Kahler cone, and so Theorem 1.6 will be proven.
-The proof of Proposition 1.8 is rather technical when written out in full, but the basic mathematical input consists just of classical facts about the Steinian involution on the Hessian of an elliptic curve; the basic properties of the $E_i$ we use are that they lie in the upper half-space and that the index at $E_i$ is $(1,q_i)$ with $q_i \le 2$.
+Our technique for ruling out such a hybrid component $P^\circ$ containing the \Kahler cone is as follows; in the next three sections of the paper, we prove the following result in the various cases for the elliptic curve.
+In the light of this combined with Proposition 1.9, the only conclusion then is that if the rigid non-movable classes all lie in the extended upper half-space, then $P^\circ$ cannot contain the \Kahler cone, and so Theorem 1.8 will be proven.
+The proof of Proposition 1.10 is slightly technical when written out in full, but the basic mathematical input consists just of classical facts about the Steinerian involution on the Hessian of a real elliptic curve; the basic properties of the $E_i$ we use are that the index at $E_i$ is $(1,q_i)$ with $q_i \le 2$, and that either $E_i$ represents an inflexion point of the cubic or it lies in the open upper half-space.

-\begin{prop} Under the simplifying assumptions from the Introduction, let $P^\circ$ be a hybrid component of the positive index cone.
-Suppose $E_1, E_2, \ldots $ denote the (perhaps infinitely many) rigid non-movable surface classes in $H^2(X, \R)$ and let $Q$ be a connected component of the subcone of $P^\circ$ defined by the inequalities $E_i\cdot D^2 >0$ for all $i$, where $Q$ has non-empty interior.
-Then there exists a non-trivial open arc in $C_2$ of points $-D$ which are visible from all the $E_i$ with respect to the cone on $V_2$, with each $D$ representing a point of the boundary $\partial Q$. \end{prop}
+\begin{prop} Assuming that the cup-product cubic form is smooth with irreducible Hessian, and that every rigid non-movable surface class lies in the extended upper half-space, let $P^\circ$ be a hybrid component of the positive index cone.
+Suppose $E_1, E_2, \ldots $ denote the (perhaps infinitely many) rigid non-movable surface classes in $H^2(X, \R)$ and let $Q$ be a connected component of the subcone of $P^\circ$ defined by the inequalities $E_i\cdot D^2 >0$ for all $i$, where $Q$ is assumed to have non-empty interior.
+Then there exists a non-trivial open arc in $C_2$ of points $-D$ which are visible from all the $E_i$ with respect to the cone $-Q$, with each $D$ representing a point of the boundary $\partial Q$. \end{prop}

+Theorem 1.8 states that if the \Kahler cone is contained in a hybrid component, then there must exist rigid non-movable surfaces $E$ with $E^3 >0$ lying in the closed lower half-space.
+There will however exist at most two of these.

+\begin{prop} Suppose $X$ is a \CY threefold with $b_2 (X)=3$ and whose corresponding cubic is smooth with irreducible Hessian, with the \Kahler cone contained in a hybrid component of the positive index cone.
+Then there are either one or two rigid non-movable surfaces $E$ with $E^3>0$ lying in the closed lower half-space.